webarch-coop/ansible-role-etchosts/README.md

 An Ansible role to configure the contents of `/etc/hosts`.

+By default this role edits, rather than templating the `/etc/hosts` file, this has the advantage that it won't remove comments or existing lines (when not asked to), however in this mode it can't re-order lines, set `etchosts_template` to `true` for the `/etc/hosts` file to be templated.

 ## Usage

 The existing content of `/etc/hosts` can be read as YAML using [JC](https://kellyjonbrazil.github.io/jc/):